 mysql -u pdnsadmin -p pdns < /usr/share/pdns-backend-mysql/schema/schema.mysql.sql

-4. Now, run the below mysqlshow command to verify the database schema of the pdns database.
-This command shows you all available tables on the pdns database.
+database.
+This command shows you all available tables on the pdns

 # Check list of tables on the pdns database